Far Cry 6 release date and cinematic trailer revealed

-Far Cry 6 was revealed today at Ubisoft's Ubisoft Forward livestream event and is scheduled for a February 18, 2021 release on the Epic Games Store.
-It stars Breaking Bad Actor Giancarlo Esposito as dictator Anton Castillo.
+Far Cry 6 was revealed today at Ubisoft's Ubisoft Forward livestream event and is scheduled for a February 18, 2021 release on the Epic and Ubisoft stores.
+It stars Breaking Bad Actor Giancarlo Esposito as dictator Antón Castillo, and Anthony Gonzales from Coco as his son Diego.
 You can watch the trailer above.

 True to form, Far Cry 6 is set in a lovely and scenic locale, called Yara, ruled by an evil dictator.
 The evil overlord and central antagonist this time is Anton Castillo, played by Giancarlo Esposito.
-Castillo is supposedly attempting to bring his country, per the leaked game description, "back to its former glory by any means, with his son, Diego, following in his bloody footsteps."
+Castillo is supposedly attempting to restore his country, per the press release, "to its former glory while grooming his son Diego (Gonzalez) to follow in his footsteps.
+Yet paradise has a price, and enriching his country means subjugating those who don’t adhere to his vision".
 That will probably involve inordinate amounts of murder.

 The cinematic trailer is an extended sequence of "el presidente" Castillo monologuing to his son about grenades, and making him hold a live one.
 Outside, the people of the country riot and attempt revolution against brutal police.
 Castillo's particularly unhinged piece of child abuse is somehow a metaphor for their country and its people.